 Oppression: Systematic mistreatment of particular individuals.
 Oppression is not just an isolated incident.
 Rather, it is a complex system of sustained and pervasive beliefs, laws or policies, behaviors, and feelings.
 Oppression can be broken up into four levels: ideological, institutional, interpersonal, and internalized.

 - Ideological oppression refers to the societal beliefs of one group being superior to another.
 It is manifested in the subsequent three levels of oppression.

 - Institutional oppression is the laws and policies that reflect and enforce prejudiced ideology.
-For example, laws that.
-School policies that prohibit trans* individuals from putting their preferred pronouns or names on their transcripts are another example.
+For example, school policies that prohibit trans* individuals from putting their preferred pronouns or names on their transcripts.